-> This guy would prefer to pull out his own fingernails than ask a girl for protection.
-Which meant he’d postpone asking until there was no other choice—until it was crucial to his survival and he couldn’t afford to delay any longer.
-So I hoped.
+This guy would prefer to pull out his fingernails than ask a girl for protection.
+Which meant he’d postpone asking until there was no other choice.
+Until he couldn’t afford to delay any longer.
+Or so I hoped.

-Waiting to learn whether my guess would pay off was more painful than the job training.
+Waiting to learn whether my guess would pay off was almost as painful as the job training.

 I let out the breath I was holding.
 It wasn’t the most affirming offer I’d ever received, but desperation is a wonderful substitute for rose-tinted glasses.